 The Marquis de Lafayette wrote lengthy epistles to Angelica.
 George Washington, too, was on quite good terms with her: see this letter of 12/4/1798.
 Personally, I’m inclined to make allowances for the effusive prose style of the eighteenth century, rather than assuming Angelica rolled into bed with all those fond Founding Fathers.

-- This site claims that Angelica is buried in Trinity Churchyard, not far from Alexander Hamilton – but the guides at Trinity Church say not.
+- This site claims that Angelica is buried in Trinity Churchyard, not far from Alexander Hamilton – but some guides at Trinity Church say not.
 HT to Carrie-Ann Biondi for letting me know that.

 - For an example of the convoluted Van Rensselaer / Van Cortlandt / Schuyler relationships, see the provenance of this elegant 17th-century teapot, which may be the earliest surviving teapot to have been made in New York.
-It belonged to Angelica’s mother, so let’s go right ahead and imagine Angelica drinking tea from it.
+It belonged to Angelica’s mother, so let’s go right ahead and imagine Angelica drinking tea poured from it.